 Sage plants are grown from seed.
 Directly sow seeds into your garden or started indoors for transplanting later.
 Start sage seeds indoors, six weeks before the last frost.
 If planting outdoors, sow seeds after the soil has begun to warm in the spring.

 Sow sage seeds early in the season, and cover lightly with soil.

-Space seedlings or thin plants to 12" apart.
+Final Plant Spacing: Space seedlings, or thin plants 18 to 24 inches apart.

 Growing Sage plants is very easy.
-The plants prefer full sun and a well drained
+The plants prefer full sun and well-drained soil.

 They will do well in average soils and tolerate dry soil conditions.
 Water them during dry periods, once or twice per week.

 Add a general-purpose fertilizer once or twice a season.